akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “My lord, may I ask you something as a father, not as a king?”

 Henry’s eyebrows rose.
 Harold’s face went pale.

+---

+### A good binding

-But Henry’s expression was not displeased.
+King Henry’s expression was not displeased.
 “You may.”

-“I was not asked if I would marry your son.”
+“I was not asked whether I would marry your son.”
 Her voice was steady, though her hands trembled.
 “I walked into your hall with a goose, and I walked out with a vow I did not make.”

 Harold’s hand tightened on his chair.
 Godfrey did not move.

 Henry listened gravely, patiently.
 “And what would you have me do, young wolf?
 Do you wish to reject my son?”

 Beatrice shook her head.
-She looked at him, and there was no mocking in his voice.
+She looked at him intently, and there was no mocking in his voice.
 He was in many ways very like Godfrey.

 “I wish to—” Her voice faltered.
 Her throat was dry.
 She turned, almost without thinking.
 “Godfrey, would you pass me a drink.”

 For a heartbeat, no one moved.
 Then Godfrey walked to the sideboard, took up a silver cup, and poured wine from the pitcher.
-He crossed to her and held it out.
-Their fingers did not touch, but their eyes met.
+He crossed and offered it to her deliberately.
+Their fingers did not touch, but their eyes met and lit up. *Will you?*

-She took the cup.

-She lifted it to her lips, drank, and lowered it.
-Then she turned back to the king.
+She accepted the cup, nodding solemly, its cold silver weight a sudden, heavy reality against her warm toil-worn skin.

+Beatrice stood still against the firelight, a fixed point in a changing world.
+The people seemed to retreat into the shadows as she raised the cup high, towards the rafters and beyond, offering a silent libation to a Heaven that felt very far away.

+Yet, courage came and she brought the rim to her lips, gulping the wine down in a determined rush, a frantic breath burning the back of her throat.
+She lowered the vessel, the silver ringing softly as it met her hand, her gaze clean and clear as it met the King’s eyes.

-“This is my answer, sire.”
+“This is my answer, sire,” she gasped, for it stung.

 The hall was silent.
 Henry stared at her for a long moment.
-Then his face broke into a grin—a real grin, warm and sudden.
+Then his face broke into a grin—a real grin of enjoyment, swift and warm.

 “She takes the cup,” he said softly, almost to himself.
-Then, louder: “Do you know what you have just done, child?”
+Then, louder: “Do you mean what you have just done, child?”

 Beatrice felt her cheeks burn.
 “I have answered your question, my lord.”

-“You have sealed a betrothal.”
-He looked at Godfrey, who stood frozen beside her.
+Godfrey retrieved the empty silver cup.
+"By my hand, Father."

+Henry caught the sudden, incandescent grin splitting his son’s face.
+He shook his head with a wry, appreciative smile.

+“She has sealed a betrothal,” the King said, his voice resounding with a rough pride.
 “In the old way.
 A woman takes wine from her betrothed’s hand, and she shows her will to the world.
 There is no vow more binding than that.”

 Harold’s face, which had been pale with fear, slowly changed.
-He looked at Beatrice, then at Godfrey, and something in his chest loosened.
+He looked at Beatrice, then at Godfrey, and a tightness in his chest left him painlessly.

-Henry clapped Godfrey on the shoulder.
+Henry clapped Godfrey on the shoulder in his excitement.
 “You chose well.”

 Then he turned to Harold, his grin still wide.
 “Well, Harold, I don’t know what they need us for.
 It seems a decision is made.”

-Harold let out a long breath—not quite a laugh, but close.
+Harold let out a long breath—not quite a laugh, but his eyes smiled.
 “So it seems.”

-## Chapter 16 – The King’s Visit (Final, with Housekeeping & Departure)

-*[The cup ritual concludes as above.
-Henry has just said “Well, Harold, I don’t know what they need us for.
-It seems a decision is made.”]*

 ---

+### Departure

 Henry turned to Beatrice.
 “I am told,” he said, “that you have been worrying about your father, child.”